 Of course do learn the difference between stress and depression, because the latter can require support.

 2. People are hired for their matching skills, not their matching personalities.

-While in some ways people in certain workplaces can have similar values – for example, in banking you will find many driven, money motivated sorts – personalities are bound to deviate.
+People in certain workplaces can have similar values.
+For example, in banking you will find many driven, money motivated sorts.
+But personalities, on the other hand, are bound to deviate.